frictionlessdata/tableschema-ckan-datastore-py/README.md

 Code examples in this readme requires Python 3.3+ interpreter.
 You could see even more example in [examples](https://github.com/frictionlessdata/tableschema-ckan-datastore-py/tree/master/examples) directory.

+When writing data, tableschema-ckan-datastore uses the [CKAN API `datastore_upsert` endpoint](https://ckan.readthedocs.io/en/latest/maintaining/datastore.html#ckanext.datastore.logic.action.datastore_upsert) with the `upsert` method.
+This requires a unique key in the data defined by a [Table Schema primary key property](https://specs.frictionlessdata.io/table-schema/#primary-key).
+If your data has a primary key, you can use the `table.save` method:

 ```python
 from tableschema import Table